maksimyaromin/mais-mongoose-seeder/README.md

 // ...
 var seeder = require('mongoose-seeder')(mongoose),
     data = require('./data.json');
-// подключаете все модели к mongoose
+// connect all models to mongoose
-// делаете все что вам надо
+// do all the things you may need
-// и когда придет время для подгрузки тестовых данных
+// and when there is time for test data download
-// пишете
+// you write
 seeder.seed(data).then(function(dbData) {
     // The database objects are stored in dbData }).catch(function(err) {